 We work out these amounts from items 41, 42 and 43 on your tax return.
-If you want to estimate them, use the calculator on our website or go to pages 59-62.
+If you want to estimate them, use the calculator on our website.

 TAX CREDITS AND REFUNDABLE TAX OFFSETS

 equals

 REFUND OR AMOUNT OWING

 We work out these amounts from tax you paid during the year, and any refundable tax offsets that have not already been credited or refunded to you.
 The refundable tax offsets are the baby bonus (item 39), private health insurance tax offset (item 37) and franking credits (item 22).